sabre-io/sabre.io/source/dav/temporary-files.md

-If, after that, a client attempts to read, delete or modify those files it created earlier, the temporary file filter will respond by returning the actual uploaded file, without poluting your 'real' data.
+If, after that, a client attempts to read, delete or modify those files it created earlier, the temporary file filter will respond by returning the actual uploaded file, without polluting your 'real' data.

 Supported temporary files
 -------------------------